Data preparation: Other examples of invalid data requiring correction

 Where possible and economic, data should be verified against an authoritative source (e.g. business information is referenced against a D&B database to ensure accuracy).

 Given the variety of data sources (e.g. databases, business applications) that provide data and formats that data can arrive in, data preparation can be quite involved and complex.
 There are many tools and technologies that are used for data preparation.
 The cost of cleaning the data should always be balanced against the value of the improved accuracy.

 Self-service data preparation

 Traditional tools and technologies, such as scripting languages or extract, transform, load (ETL) and data quality tools are not meant for business users.
 They typically require programming or IT skills that most business users don't have.

 Several companies, such as Paxata, Trifacta, Alteryx, Talend, and Ataccama provide visual interfaces that display the data and allow the user to directly explore, structure, clean, augment, and update sample data provided by the user.

 Once the preparation work is complete, the underlying steps can be run on other datasets to perform the same operations.
 This reuse provides a significant productivity boost when compared to more traditional manual and hand-coding methods for data preparation.

+Data preparation steps

+The specifics of the data preparation process vary by industry, organization, and need, but the workflow remains largely the same.